swiing/hugo-theme-primer/exampleApp/content/_index.md

 # Welcome to Hugo Theme Primer

-`hugo-theme-primer` makes it easy to use css primer in hugo.
+`hugo-theme-primer` makes it easy to use primer in hugo.

 [hugo](https://gohugo.io) is an open source static site generators.

-[primer.style](https://primer.style) is the css framework that makes the foundation of Github's design system.
+[primer.style](https://primer.style) is the framework that makes the foundation of Github's design system.

+[hugo theme primer](/) is a hugo theme bringing [primer.css](https://primer.style/css) to hugo.

 This site is the documentation for `hugo-theme-primer`.
 It is itself built based on this theme.